VICTORY BASEBALL CARDS

 To boost civilian morale on the home front, the federal government’s Office of War Information launched a nationwide publicity campaign promoting baseball as a symbol of American values and heritage.
 Newspaper columns, radio broadcasts, and newsreels highlighted the patriotism of MLB clubs donating service flags and participating in wartime fundraisers.
 Special military appreciation days were held at ballparks with reduced ticket prices for servicemen.
 Famous sluggers like Ted Williams, Joe DiMaggio, and Stan Musial visited military bases during exhibition tours.

-Read also: WHAT ARE THE MOST VALUABLE BASEBALL CARDS FROM THE 90s
+Read also: WHAT BASEBALL CARDS ARE MOST WANTED

 It was in this context that the OWI decided distributing baseball trading cards could help maintain national morale by promoting familiar athletic heroes.
 In 1945, they contracted with magazine and candy manufacturers to produce small cardboard cards featuring stats and photos of prominent MLB players, similar to those issued by companies like Topps before the war.
 These were not intended as collectibles.
 Dubbed “Victory Cards,” they were included gratis in C-rations sent to American soldiers abroad and also given to USO clubs, military hospitals, and youth groups at home.